Band: Into The Mist

 On the surface, Phalena may come off as a calm album, but it conceals a great deal of energy beneath.
 This tension creates a feeling of suspense and anticipation, perhaps a bit too much at times.
 The band seems aware of this; unlike its first two albums, it incorporates minimalism and elements of old-school occult rock, crafting music reminiscent of classic Italian B horror films from the 60s and 70s.
 Hopefully, the somewhat uninspired opening track, "Dark Willows", does not set a negative tone, as the subsequent song, "Phalena (The Tale Of The Child In The Woods)", shines as the album's highlight with its haunting and catchy vibe.

 Throughout the album's 11 tracks, we're drawn into a magical horror fairy tale world, although some tracks stand out more than others.
 The deep, raspy vocals effectively evoke nightmarish illusions.
-Into The Mist carefully blends the mysticism of early Fields Of The Nephilim with the occult rock of Black Widow, Ennio Morricone's soundtracks, French coldwave, and post-punk reminiscent of Red Lorry Yellow Lorry, along with touches of decadence similar to Death SS from the 80s.
+Into The Mist carefully blends the mysticism of early Fields Of The Nephilim with the occult rock of Black Widow, Ennio Morricone's soundtracks, French coldwave, and post-punk reminiscent of Red Lorry Yellow Lorry, yet their music evokes the decadent spirit similar to Death SS from the 80s.
 The guitars are often distorted and tuned down, accompanied by reverberating bass lines and straightforward drum beats, which create a compelling sound, though not always.

 Some notable tracks include the dramatic "Phalena", the dark horror rock piece "Moonglare Evil" with its catchy chorus and exquisite guitar work, the semi-acoustic ballad "White", and the darkly romantic "Lilith Comes At Night".
 Unfortunately, there are a few unnecessary filler tracks, and I believe that an EP featuring only the best songs from this album would have made a stronger impact.